Igalia/phpreport/docs/user/users-management.rst

 .. figure:: i/menu-data-mgmt-users.png

-User creation, edition and deletion
+Create, edit and delete users
 ===================================

 In the *Users management* screen you will see a grid containing all the